-- No additional treatment - Sotrovimab 1000 mg once as soon as possible after randomisation.
-[Introduced in protocol version 21.1; enrolment ongoing]
+No additional treatment

+• Sotrovimab 1000 mg once as soon as possible after randomisation.
+[Introduced in protocol version 21.1; enrolment closed 31 March 2024]

-2.5.8 Main randomisation part K:
+2.5.8 Main randomisation part K (enrolment closed):

 In a factorial design, eligible patients (with or without influenza infection) may be randomised to the arms below.
 The dose listed is for adults; children <18 years old are excluded from this comparison.